Robust Cross-View Gait Recognition with Evidence: A Discriminant Gait GAN (DiGGAN) Approach: Experiments

-\textbf{Cross Dataset Evaluation} In this section, we evaluated the generalisation ability of our model.
-We trained three models, among which the first model ($M_{O}$) is trained on OU-MVLP dataset only, the second model ($M_{C}$) is trained on CASIA-B dataset and the last model ($M_{O+C}$) is first trained on OU-MVLP and then fine-tuned on CASIA-B. We report the average rank 1 identification rates of each model on the 62 subjects in CASIA-B's test set, and the results are shown in Table \ref{tab:cross-dataset}.
-We can see that the model $M_{O}$ trained on OU-MVLP yields a promising identification rate on CASIA-B dataset.
-We can also find that pre-training on OU-MVLP dataset helps the model $M_{O+C}$ to achieve the best results among the three because of its massive number of training samples.However, we noticed that $M_{O+C}$ does not benefit much from a large pretrain set.
-A possible reason is that the view angles as well as the nationalities of the subjects in OU-MVLP and CASIA-B are very different.
+In this section, we evaluated the generalisation ability of our model.
+We trained three models, among which the first model ($M_{\text{O}}$) is trained on OU-MVLP dataset only, the second model ($M_{\text{C}}$) is trained on CASIA-B dataset and the last model ($M_{\text{O+C}}$) is first trained on OU-MVLP and then fine-tuned on CASIA-B. We report the average rank $1$ identification rates of each model on the $62$ subjects in CASIA-B's test set, and the results are shown in Table \ref{tab:cross-dataset}.
+We can see that the model $M_{\text{O}}$ trained on OU-MVLP yields a promising identification rate on CASIA-B dataset.
+We can also find that pre-training on OU-MVLP dataset helps the model $M_{\text{O+C}}$ to achieve a slightly improvement on the performance compared to the $M_\text{C}$ because of its massive number of training samples.
+However, we noticed that $M_{\text{O+C}}$ does not benefit much from a large pretrain set.
+A possible reason is that the view angles as well as the nationalities (Chinese, Japanese) of the subjects in OU-MVLP and CASIA-B are different.
 Nevertheless, the experimental results suggest it is not harmful to use the large OU-MVLP for representation learning.
-In fact, based on the learned representation, even without local fine tuning, our model $M_{O}$ can outperform all the existing methods except the CNN\cite{PAMI17_CNN}, which shows our framework has a very strong generalisation ability.
+In fact, based on the learned representation, even without local fine tuning, our model $M_{\text{O}}$ can outperform all the existing methods except the CNN-MT \cite{PAMI17_CNN}, which shows our framework has a very strong generalisation ability.